face

 • Interactions between groups often depend on choices made by democratically selected group leaders.
 Using an online laboratory experiment, we show that democratic leader selection increases inefficient effort in inter-group contest games.
 We attribute a large portion of this increase to an election effect, wherein individuals behave differently after the experience of being elected by members of their group.
 Democratic election intensifies group identification and creates a sense of obligation to voters, causing leaders to exert more costly effort in competitive situations.
 We use a carefully specified decomposition strategy to distinguish the election effect from better known selection effects, wherein eventual leaders are non-randomly chosen.
 From a welfare perspective, our negative finding in an inter-group interaction is contrary to the near-universal positive effects of democracy found in intra-group experiments.

-Forthcoming.
-International Studies Quarterly
+2024.
+International Studies Quarterly 68(1): squad107.

 • Leader Age, Death, and Political Liberalization in Dictatorships